 Challenging Cities to Prepare

 As climate change worsens, dangerous weather events are becoming more frequent or severe in the United States and around the globe.
 WWF is challenging cities to transition toward 100 percent renewable energy and address local climate threats by implementing practical measures that improve air quality, protect water supplies and reduce urban flooding.
 With your help, your community can take action too.
 Urge your mayor to take action on climate change by joining the Earth Hour City Challenge!

-To avoid the worst consequences of climate change, we need to dramatically reduce the world’s carbon emissions.
+To avoid the worst effects of climate change, we need to dramatically reduce global carbon emissions.
 But we must also prepare for the significant and unavoidable consequences of carbon emissions such as increasing temperatures, shifting precipitaton patterns, ocean acidification, sea level rise and the increasing intensity and frequency of extreme weather events.
-WWF works with local communities, governments and others to help nature and people successfully adapt to a changing climate.
-WWF prepares communities around the globe for climate change.
+WWF works with local communities, governments and others around the world to help nature and people prepare for the many impacts of a changing climate.
 To do this we: